Important Hindu Texts and Their Spiritual Significance

-The religious literature of Hinduism is ancient, diverse and profound.
-These texts are not merely ritual manuals; they guide life, philosophy, the soul, and the pursuit of liberation (moksha).
-Broadly, the scriptures are classified into two major categories:
+The religious literature of Hinduism is ancient, diverse and deeply philosophical.
+These important Hindu texts are traditionally classified into two broad categories:

 The Four Vedas